Ezcha/gd-obj/README.md

-# gd-obj
+# gd-obj (ObjParse)

-`.obj` parser for Godot 4.0
+A simple `.obj` parser for Godot 4.X

-(For a version that works in Godot 3.x check out the [3.x branch](https://github.com/Ezcha/gd-obj/tree/3.x).)
+(For a version that works in Godot 3.X check out the [3.X branch](https://github.com/Ezcha/gd-obj/tree/3.x).)

 ## Why?

 Godot is unable to import `.obj` files during application runtime. gd-obj enables this functionality by implementing a basic obj parser. gd-obj supports uvs, faces, normals, and does surface triangulation.

 ## How to use?